louresb/instagram-dio/README.md

-# Recriando a página inicial do Instagram
+# Instagram homepage recreation

-Nesse projeto recriei a página de login do Instagram.
+In this project I recreated the Instagram login page.
-Aprendi a utilizar o CSS com Flexbox, posicionando elementos em diferentes posições e orientações na página.
-Também pratiquei a criação de media queries para que houvesse responsividade.
+I learned to use CSS with Flexbox, positioning elements in different positions and orientations on the page.
+I also practiced creating media queries for responsiveness.

 ### Modificações:

-* Desenvolvi a página em totalmente em inglês
+* Developed the page entirely in English
-* Utilizei o Figma para criar um mockup de celular com o meu próprio Instagram
+* I used Figma to create a mobile mockup with my own Instagram

 ## 🚀 Let's code! 🚀